What are your options and how do you choose the right long term care community for mom or dad?

 Style matters.
 Communities differ in cost, but they also vary in style.
 Think of cruise ships and the way they’re built and decorated.
 Your experience on an Alaskan cruise will be much different than your Caribbean cruise or a European river cruise.
 Spend enough time in the community to get the basic “vibe.”

 Geographic proximity.
-As a matter of practicality, it’s a lot easier to make frequent visits if the community is close to family members.
+When it’s time to choose the right long term care community, it’s often a matter a matter of practicality. it’s a lot easier to make frequent visits if the community is close to family members.
 Don’t underestimate the importance of accessibility.
 Families and their responsibilities grow and change.
 What initially seems like an “easy” drive across town in a large city can become more difficult over a period of time.